Agency for Integration, Migration and Asylum: SEF Closure and Creation of AIMA

 In 2020, the government began studying a model to transform the SEF into a purely administrative entity for granting visas, residence permits, and asylum.

 The cadre of inspectors in the various categories, numbering approximately 1,000, will be absorbed by other entities—such as the PSP, GNR, and Judiciary Police—for oversight, prevention, and criminal investigation.
 For the bureaucratic services of issuing visas and residence permits, currently under the jurisdiction of the SEF, a new agency will be created: the Agency for Integration, Migration, and Asylum, under the jurisdiction of the General Secretariat of Internal Administration.

 On July 9, 2021, the Government's proposal defining the transfer of police powers from the Immigration and Borders Service (SEF) to the PSP, GNR, and Judiciary Police, as part of the SEF's restructuring, was approved in Parliament.

 On October 20, 2021, the abolition of the SEF and the distribution of its police and administrative powers among the Public Security Police Force, National Republican Guard, Polícia Judiciária, and the Institute of Registries and Notary, as the government intended, were approved in a specialized hearing.
 The abolition of the Agency for Integration, Migration, and Asylum was also created.

 However, at the end of November 2021, a bill authored by the Socialist Party was introduced in the Assembly of the Republic, extending the SEF's abolition period by another six months due to the worsening of the COVID-19 pandemic.
 This bill was approved by Parliament and signed into law by the President of Portugal, Marcelo Rebelo de Sousa.
 This leaves the implementation, amendment, or repeal of the previously enacted law in the hands of the next Parliamentary composition and the new government elected after the legislative elections on January 30, 2022.
 In December 2022, protocols were signed between the police forces to effectively abolish the SEF.

 On May 24, 2023, the President Marcelo Rebelo de Sousa promulgated the Government decrees establishing the AIMA and the transition regime for SEF workers to the National Police or IRN (for workers in the administrative career).
 This decree was published in Diário da República in May 2023.

+2026 nationality law reform

+Under the revision of the Nationality Law promulgated by President António José Seguro in May 2026, the residency period required for naturalisation is counted from the date AIMA issues a residence permit, rather than from the date of application — reversing a 2024 amendment that had been designed to protect applicants from administrative delays.
+In his promulgation statement, the President stressed the importance of ensuring that statutory naturalisation timelines are not undermined by the slowness of the state, a remark widely understood to refer to AIMA's processing backlog.